kaizen-ai/kaizenflow/docs/Buildmeister_process.md

     of the potential root cause
   - Keep issues grouped according to the codebase organization

-- Post the issue reference on Telegram channel @ALL
+- Post the issue reference on Telegram channel CK build notifications
   - You can quickly discuss there who will take care of the broken tests, assign that person
   - You can use `git blame` to see who wrote the test